nkamatam/Presentation/AWS Presentation.md

 [**CloudWatch**](http://aws.amazon.com/cloudwatch/)  provides monitoring for AWS resources including EC2 and EBS.
 CloudWatch enables administrators to view and collect key metrics and also set a series of alarms to be notified in case of trouble.

 #### Why Cloud?
 Why AWS?
-Ability to Experiment with little upfront cost Scalability<br>
+Ability to Experiment with little upfront cost<br>
+Scalability<br>
 Operational Ease<br>
 Security<br>